Your landlord has asked you to leave

 It’s important to get advice quickly.

-If your notice ends and you have nowhere else to go, you can stay in the home.
+If your notice ends and you have nowhere else to go, you can stay in your home.

 Your landlord must go to court to ask for a Possession Order before you can be made to leave.